ava-labs/avalanche-docs/docs/learn/avalanche/subnets-overview.md

 (Image adopted from [this article](https://www.coinbase.com/cloud/discover/dev-foundations/intro-to-avalanche-subnets))

 :::info
+Every validator in a Subnet
-Every validator, regardless of Subnet involvement, **must** validate the Primary Network.
+**must** also validate the Primary Network.
 :::

 ## Advantages

 ### Independent Networks

-- Subnets specify their own execution logic, determine their own fee regime, maintain their own state, facilitate their own networking, and provide their own security.
+- Subnets use virtual machines to specify their own execution logic, determine their own fee regime, maintain their own state, facilitate their own networking, and provide their own security.
 - Each Subnet's performance is isolated from other Subnets in the ecosystem, so increased usage on